Home » Southern Comfort Food » Broccoli Cheese Cornbread

 Instructions

-• In a medium mixing bowl mix together steamed broccoli, garlic-herb cheese spread, 4 eggs, melted butter and finely diced onion until blended.
+• In a large bowl mix together steamed broccoli, garlic-herb cheese spread, 4 eggs, melted butter and finely diced onion until blended.

 • To the bowl add 1 cup of cheddar cheese, cornbread mix and seasonings.
 Stir until combined.